Orangetheory Fitness: Technology

 Each attendee has the option to wear a branded heart rate monitor that is synchronized to a screen displaying performance metrics for the entire class.
 Attendees are encouraged to accumulate "splat points," which are based on the amount of time spent in the orange and red heart rate zones, in order to achieve the EPOC effect.
+The recommended amount of splat points per class is 12 to 20, depending on your age, weight, and gender.
 Statistics are delivered to each member after each workout via email and a mobile app.

 OTF recently partnered with InBody to give members the opportunity to see their body composition analysis through the InBody Test.
 The test is performed by standing barefoot on the scale while it measures the weight.
 It then measures limb weight by standing still with arms out at a 45-degree angle while holding scanners.
 This 15 second test provides the user with a summary of statistics such as their metabolic rate, skeletal muscle mass, body fat percentage, and more.
 This test gives more information than a normal scale, allowing users to pinpoint areas of improvement.
 After completing the scan, users are asked to enter their email to get a copy of their in-depth summary.

 Social involvement

 Orangetheory Fitness hosts several challenges throughout the year, including the Transformation Challenge, Dri-Tri, Marathon, All Out Mayhem, Hell Week, Orange Voyage, Catch Me If You Can, Inferno, Capture the Flag, and 12 Days of Fitness.
-These challengers offer members themed workouts and apparel such as t-shirts, hats, or socks, for completing so many days of the challenge.
+These challenges offer members themed workouts and apparel such as t-shirts, hats, or socks, for completing so many days of the challenge.

-Documentary

-Momentum Shift was released October 21, 2019.
-This short documentary follows founder Ellen Latham's journey to begin Orangetheory Fitness and how the company got to the success level that it has today.